LuckyJimJD/CivilProcedure/_problems/PreclusionProblems.md

 # Problem 1

+Peggy is fired from her job at the Sterling Cooper advertising agency (located in the State of Hudson).
+Her boss, Don told her the reason for her firing was poor performance, but Peggy believes the real reason was her refusal to have an affair with Don, who made repeated and unwelcome advances.

+Peggy sues Sterling Cooper in Hudson state court, asserting a claim for wrongful discharge.
+Sterling Cooper moves to dismiss on the grounds that Hudson law does not recognize a claim for wrongful discharge, except where the plaintiff was employed under a contract requiring cause for termination.
+The court, finding that complaint did not allege that Peggy had such an employment contract, granted the motion to dismiss with prejudice.

+Peggy then brings another suit, this time in Hudson federal court, against both Sterling Cooper and Don, asserting claims for employment discrimination under Title VII (a federal statute).
+In her new complaint, Peggy alleges that she was fired because she rejected Don's unwanted sexual advances.
+In the federal suit, Peggy seeks damages for emotional distress, punitive damages, and attorney fees (as permitted under Title VII).

+_Does claim preclusion apply to the claim against Sterling Cooper?
+To the claim against Don?_

+# Problem 2

-The Sterling Cooper advertising agency (a citizen of the State of Hudson) recently gained a new client, Elke Corp., (incorporated and headquartered in the state of Quinnipiac) which manufactures a line of gardening and lawn care equipment.
-To celebrate, the agency holds an office party, at which several employees, including Ken (a citizen of Hudson) and Lois (a citizen of the State of Quinnipiac), consume excessive quantities of liquor.
+Sterling Cooper recently gained a new client, Elke Corp., which manufactures a line of gardening and lawn care equipment.
+To celebrate, the agency holds an office party, at which several employees, including Ken and Lois, consume excessive quantities of liquor.
 Ken urges Lois to take an Elke riding lawn mower for a spin around the office.
-Lois passes out and loses control of the mower, driving it into another Sterling Cooper employee, Guy (a citizen of Hudson), whose foot is shredded into mulch-sized bits by the mower’s blades.
-Trudy (a citizen of Hudson), a guest at the party, is splattered with blood and bits of flesh from Guy’s foot, and is terribly distraught.
+Lois passes out and loses control of the mower, driving it into another Sterling Cooper employee, Guy, whose foot is shredded into mulch-sized bits by the mower’s blades.
+Trudy, a guest at the party, is splattered with blood and bits of flesh from Guy’s foot, and is terribly distraught.
 The mower finally comes to a stop when it collides into a wall.
 Lois is thrown from the mower, breaking her leg in the fall.

 Under Hudson state law, a claim by an employee for injuries sustained in the course of employment as a result of a fellow employee’s negligence is within the exclusive jurisdiction of the state Workers’ Compensation Claims Board.
 The workers’ compensation statute bars any claim by the employee against the employer or fellow employees for negligence, but does not bar claims against third parties who may be responsible (in whole or in part) for the employee’s injuries.
 Claimants before the Board may recover actual damages to compensate for the cost of medical treatment for their injuries, but may not recover damages for emotional distress or punitive damages.
 Proceedings before the Board are relatively informal; there is no pre-hearing discovery process, and the Board may consider evidence that would not be admissible in court under the Hudson Rules of Evidence.

-Guy brings a timely workers’ compensation claim for the injury to his foot.
+Guy brings a workers’ compensation claim for the injury to his foot.
 Sterling Cooper defends against the workers’ compensation claim on two grounds:

 - Guy negligently failed to move out of the way from the approaching mower.